ilalmi/wpsolr-search-engine/readme.txt

 == Frequently Asked Questions ==

-1.How do I install and configure Solr?
+= How do I install and configure Solr? =

 Please refer to our detailed <a href='http://wpsolr.com/installation-guide/'>Installation Guide</a>.

-2. Can I host Solr on my server?
+= Can I host Solr on my server? =

 Yes.
 But you can also host Solr remotely on gotosolr.

-3. What version of Solr does the WPSOLR Search Engine plugin need?
+= What version of Solr does the WPSOLR Search Engine plugin need? =

 WPSOLR Search Engine plugin is <a href="http://wpsolr.com/releases/#1.0"> compatible with the following Solr versions</a>.
 But if you were going with a new installation, we would recommend installing Solr version 3.6.x or above.

-4. Does WPSOLR Search Engine Plugin work with any version of WordPress?
+= Does WPSOLR Search Engine Plugin work with any version of WordPress? =

 As of now, the WPSOLR Search Engine Plugin works with WordPress version 3.8 or above.

-5. Does WPSOLR Search Engine plugin handle custom post type, custom taxonomies and custom fields?
+= Does WPSOLR Search Engine plugin handle custom post type, custom taxonomies and custom fields? =

 Yes.
 The WPSOLR Search Engine plugin provides an option in dashboard, to select custom post types, custom taxonomies and custom fields, which have to be indexed.

-6. Can custom post type, custom taxonomies and custom fields be added faceted search?
+= Can custom post type, custom taxonomies and custom fields be added faceted search? =

 Yes.
 The WPSOLR Search Engine plugin provides option in dashboard, to select custom post types, custom taxonomies and custom fields, to be added in faceted search.

-7. Do you offer support?
+= Do you offer support? =

 You can raise a support question for our plugin from wordpress.org